rphair/frankenwallet/docs/cardano/index.md

 {: .new-title }
 > coming soon: Stake pool operator scripts
 >
-> Most operators will likely be interested in a secure environment for the stake pool operator scripts, which is scheduled for integration testing & documentation after the current material passes its first stage of Project Catalyst audit: currently on track for **May 2025**, so the SPO scripts will appear in this section shortly afterward.
+> Many operators will likely be interested in a secure environment for the stake pool operator scripts, which is scheduled for integration testing & documentation after the current material passes its first stage of Project Catalyst audit: currently on track for **May 2025**, so the SPO scripts will appear in this section shortly afterward.

 ## Third party software not required